 Soluble fiber is the single greatest dietary remedy for preventing Irritable Bowel Syndrome symptoms, as well as relieving them once they occur.
 Soluble fiber is not typically found in foods most people think of as "fiber," such as bran or raw leafy green vegetables (these foods are high in insoluble fiber, a dietary trigger).
 Soluble fiber is actually found in foods commonly thought of as "starches", though soluble fiber itself differs from starch as the chemical bonds that join its individual sugar units cannot be digested by enzymes in the human GI tract.
 In other words, soluble fiber has no calories because it passes through the body intact.

 Soluble fiber soothes and regulates the digestive tract, stabilizes the intestinal contractions resulting from the gastrocolic reflex, and normalizes bowel function from either extreme.
 Soluble fiber prevents and relieves both diarrhea and constipation.
 In addition, IBS responds to how you eat as well as what you eat.
-There is comprehensive information about IBS treatment through diet, which is excerpted from the groundbreaking book Eating for IBS.
+Comprehensive information about IBS treatment through diet continues here, and is in the groundbreaking book Eating for IBS.

 IBS Treatment through Supplements